NexTre-dev/retro-gadgets-docs/docs/api/misc/CPU.md

 end
 ```

-This would work well in most cases, if the framerate was consistent.
-However, there's a _glaring flaw_.
-If the program is running at 60FPS, `myNum` would be at 100 within around 1.7 seconds.
-If it was running at 30FPS, it would be at 100 within 3 seconds.
-If it was at 5FPS, it would be at 100 within 20 seconds!!
-How can we somehow sync up the incrementation so that it is consistent no matter what your frames-per-second is?
-The answer is incredibly simple, and is applied everywhere when dealing with movement: multiply the incrementation value by the DeltaTime.
+This would work well in most cases, as long as the framerate is consistent.
+However, in the case that it isn't, the time it would take for `myNumber` to reach 100 would vary between different framerates.
+This can present issues in scenarios where you need the incrementation of a variable to be consistent (such as the movement of a character), so it's important to find a way to sync it to the FPS.
+This practice is applied in most circumstances when it comes to data interpolation that must be consistent, and only involves a few extra characters:

 ```lua
 local myNumber:number = 0